 During the implementation of the fourth TPU CDP (2006–2010) the special emphasis was placed on innovative research, high technologies development, education, and training of graduates capable of ensuring positive changes in the Russian economy and improving its competitiveness in the world.

-In 2009 Tomsk Polytechnic University was among the winners of the 1st round of the competition for the award of the status of national research university (NRU) organized by the RF Ministry of Education and Science.
-1.8 bln. rubles were allocated by the RF Ministry of Education and Science for the implementation of university development programme until 2018.
+In 2009, Tomsk Polytechnic University was among the winners of the 1st round of the competition for the award of the status of National Research University (NRU) organized by the Russian Ministry of Education and Science.
+1.8 bln. rubles were allocated by the Ministry of Education and Science for the implementation of university development program until 2018.

-The fifth Complex Development Programme for 2011–2015 is based on conditions of TPU Development Programme for 2009–2018 as a national research university.
-University CDP consists of 7 large blocks defining the development strategy of educational, research, financial, economic and administrative activity.
+The fifth Complex Development Programme for 2011–2015 is based on conditions of the TPU Development Programme for 2009–2018 as a national research university.
+University CDP consists of 7 large blocks defining the development strategy of educational, research, financial, economic, and administrative activity.
 Innovative Development Programmes (IDP) of TPU structural divisions are an integral part of CDP.
-Being university fundamental document CDP includes response to internal and external challenges that the university faces today.
+Being a university fundamental document, CDP includes response to internal and external challenges that the university faces today.

-Currently, TPU is among the TOP international university by the Times Higher Education, the QS World University Ranking, and others rankings.
-Active development of a research facility and close attention to academic staff allowed the University to carve out a niche in a number of research areas, including materials sciences, nuclear medicine, the Arctic studies, big data, green energy, fresh water issue, and others.
+Currently, TPU is among the TOP international universities by the Times Higher Education, the QS World University Ranking, and other international rankings.
+Active development of a research facility and close attention to academic staff allowed the Tomsk University to carve out a niche in a number of research areas, including materials science, nuclear medicine, the Arctic studies, big data, green energy, and others.